Jaipal Singh Munda: Death

+Legacy

 A stadium named after him opened in Ranchi in 2013.

 Jaipal Singh Munda stadium was opened in Indira Gandhi National Tribal University, Amarakntak by VC Prof. T.V.
 Kattimani in 2019.

-"Chevening- Marang Gomke Jaipal Singh Munda Overseas Scholarship" -Recently the state government of Jharkhand under the able leadership of Chief Minister of Jharkhand Shri Hemant Soren has announced and launched an overseas scholarship scheme for students of Jharkhand to pursue Masters degree and M.Phil course in reputed institutions in the United Kingdom of Great Britain and Ireland.
-This scholarship is fully funded and the government of Jharkhand has also signed an MoU with the Government of England for educating the youths of Jharkhand especially from the scheduled tribes, scheduled castes, minorities and backward classes.
+"Marang Gomke Jaipal Singh Munda Overseas Scholarship" -Recently the state government of Jharkhand under the able leadership of Chief Minister of Jharkhand Shri Hemant Soren has announced and launched an overseas scholarship scheme for students of Jharkhand to pursue master's degree and M.Phil. course in reputed institutions in the United Kingdom of Great Britain and Ireland.
+This scholarship is fully funded and the government of Jharkhand has also signed an MoU with the Government of England for educating the youths of Jharkhand, especially from the scheduled tribes, scheduled castes, minorities and backward classes.
 This scholarship is named after the great leader Jaipal Singh Munda in which the government aims to uplift the students belonging to socially and economically vulnerable groups and give them opportunity for a quality education henceforth bringing hope in the lives of youths of Jharkhand and instilling in them the thought to give back to their state and being a part of Jharkhand developmental story.
 In the year 2022,about 20 students were selected for this prestigious scholarship and these students are currently pursuing their courses in reputed institutions of United Kingdom.
-Some of the meritorious students selected for this scholarship in the Year 2022 are Ajay Kumar Yadav son of Shri Ramesh Kumar Yadav(Ex-Servicemen) from Talbanna, Sahibganj district of Jharkhand state with Rank 5th in the state; Ajay Hembram, Madhuri Khalko, Pranav Kashyap, Sangeeta Kachhap and others.